asru/Tutorial/WORKFLOW.md

 # Fetch the latest from upstream
 git fetch upstream

-# Merge into your local master
+# Merge into your local main
-git merge upstream/master
+git merge upstream/main

 # Push to your fork
 git push